DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 ## Repair and Evaluate
 Change the ammeter from parallel to series.

+## Corrected Circuit

 ---

 # Circuit 5

 ## Provided Circuit

+## Expected Behavior

+Match the circuit in the diagram

+## Observed Behavior

+The voltmeter shows 1/1000th of the voltage of the battery.

+## Generate Causes
+Wiring issues,

+## Testing

+Check wiring and connectivity, CHeck the resistance of the resistors.

+## Repair and Evaluate
+Connect the voltmeter in parallel and the ammeter was in the ammeter setting.

+## Corrected Circuits

+---

+# Circuit 6

+## Provided Circuit
+Voltage divider with a ratio of 1/5

 ## Expected Behavior